Anticipate team needs

 - Virtual training sessions on selection of remote work tools

-- Reimbursement of expenses incurred between March 16 and the end of 2020 for items to improve the ergonomics of their at-home workspace
+- At the start of the pandemic, reimbursement of expenses incurred between March 16 and the end of 2020 for items to improve the ergonomics of their at-home workspace

 - Guides and training sessions to support employees in the organization of their work, such as to improve team productivity or to balance work and family obligations